johannfaouzi/pyts/doc/modules/classification.rst

   the subsequences extracted from a given time series; the mean probability for each class is also computed.
 They are the features extracted from the original data set.
-* A second random forest classifier is finally fitted using the extracted features.
+* A second random forest classifier is finally fitted using these extracted features.

-Since the final estimator is a random forest classifier, we can extract the feature importance scores:
+Since the final estimator is a random forest classifier, one can extract the feature importance scores:

 .. figure:: ../auto_examples/classification/images/sphx_glr_plot_tsbf_001.png